 OPEN DOOR POLICY

 At some time or another, an employee may have a complaint, suggestion, or question about his or her job, working conditions or the treatment he or she is receiving.
 The employee’s suggestions for improving the Academic Senate's operations are always welcome.
 Employee complaints or questions are also important to the Academic Senate.
-For issues other than prohibited harassment, the Senate asks the employee to take all concerns first to his or her supervisor, following these steps:
+For issues other than prohibited harassment (which has a distinct procedure outlined later), the Senate asks the employee to take all concerns first to his or her supervisor, following these steps:

 Bring the situation to the attention of the employee’s immediate supervisor, who will investigate and provide a solution or explanation.
+Generally, a meeting will be held within three working days of the employee's request depending upon scheduling availability.
+If the problem is not resolved during this meeting the supervisor, manager or designee will give the employee a written resolution within three working days.
+If the employee is not satisfied, the employee may proceed to Step 2.

-If the problem is still not resolved, the employee may present the problem to either the Executive Director or his/her designee, who will give the employee a final answer
+If the problem is still not resolved, the employee may present the problem to either the Executive Director or his/her designee, who will review the complaint and proposed solution and may call a further meeting to explore the problem.
+The Executive Director or his/her designee will give the employee a final answer generally within 10 working days after receiving the Step 2 request, assuming scheduling availability.
+The decision will be given to the employee in writing and will become part of the employee's personnel file.

-GRIEVANCE POLICY

-All employees have a right to redress grievances.
-If the employee believes to have been harassed or subjected to discriminatory treatment contravening the policies outlined herein, the employee should use the following procedure to file a complaint.

-In order to secure this right, the employee must first provide a written complaint to the Executive Director, unless the prohibited harassment complaint involves the Executive Director, in which case, the employee will submit the written complaint to the President.
-This written complaint should be submitted as soon as possible after any incident the employee feels constitutes prohibited harassment or discriminatory treatment.
-The complaint should include the details of the incident or incidents, the names of the individuals involved and the names of any witnesses.

-Dependent upon the parties involved in the complaint, the President, the Executive Director or his/her designee will immediately undertake an effective, thorough, and objective investigation of the harassment allegations.
-This investigation will be completed and a determination regarding the harassment alleged will be made and communicated to the employee as soon as practical.

-Retaliation for having reported or threatened to report harassment, or for participating in an investigation, proceeding or hearing conducted by the Fair Employment and Housing Commission, is prohibited.

 Whistleblower Policy

 This policy is intended to encourage Executive Committee members, staff (paid and volunteer) and others to report suspected or actual occurrence(s) of illegal, unethical or inappropriate events (behaviors or practices) without retribution.

-If an employee violates or thinks he or she has violated any legal, or serious ethical provision of the Academic Senate’s Code of Conduct, or if an employee observes, learns of, or in good faith believes it is possible that another employee has violated any such provision, that employee must immediately report the actual or suspected violation to an appropriate individual in the Academic Senate (e.g., the Office Manager or Executive Director).
-Reported violations of the Code of Conduct will be investigated, addressed promptly, and treated confidentially consistent with the need to investigate, prevent, or correct the violation.
+If an employee violates or thinks he or she has violated any legal, or serious ethical provision of the Academic Senate’s Code of Ethics (Executive Committee Policy 10.0), or if an employee observes, learns of, or in good faith believes it is possible that another employee has violated any such provision, that employee must immediately report the actual or suspected violation to an appropriate individual in the Academic Senate (e.g., the Office Manager or Executive Director).
+Reported violations of the Code of Ethics will be investigated, addressed promptly, and treated confidentially consistent with the need to investigate, prevent, or correct the violation.

 To assist the Budget and Finance Committee of the Academic Senate, the Senate has established procedures for the receipt and treatment of concerns or complaints from staff members and others, including confidential, anonymous communications, regarding questionable accounting or auditing matters or perceived deficiencies in internal controls.
 Staff members with such complaints must report them to the persons specified in the Procedure section below.
 Reported violations will be investigated, addressed promptly, and treated confidentially consistent with the need to investigate, prevent, or correct the violation.